Learn how to say “I want” and other common Spanish phrases using the award-winning Rosetta Stone app.

 Some people choose to learn Spanish because they find that they frequently encounter the language in their everyday lives.
 After all, Spanish is often heard in popular music, movies, and TV shows.
 Other people make the decision to learn the Spanish language because they have future plans to work, vacation or volunteer in one of the 20 countries in which Spanish is the official language.
 So whether your reasons are for business or pleasure, you can get off to a great start by first focusing on learning how to pronounce some very basic Spanish words phrases.
 It is a key part of confidently speaking with one of the 437 million Spanish speakers worldwide.

-Far too many new Spanish learners get caught up trying to memorize vocabulary words.
+Far too many new Spanish learners get caught up trying to memorise vocabulary words.
 This tiresome approach can lead to the unfortunate outcome of not understanding, or being understood in everyday Spanish conversations.
 That’s why it’s important to stay focused on learning commonly used words and their pronunciation.
 This smart approach to learning the Spanish language will help you become comfortable and confident conversing with locals.

 Spanish does have some pronunciation distinctions that can make it a challenge for language learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish-language experts suggest new Spanish learners practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish-language experts suggest new Spanish learners practise making the “tt” sound, as it sounds in the English word butter.

 Polishing proper Spanish pronunciation will depend on your receipt of immediate and accurate feedback on your pronunciation efforts.
 This instant feedback will give you what you need to make any needed corrections to your pronunciation.
-Once your pronunciation is entirely accurate, you’ll want to practice speaking until you can easily shape the sounds that make up the spoken Spanish language.
+Once your pronunciation is entirely accurate, you’ll want to practise speaking until you can easily shape the sounds that make up the spoken Spanish language.

 Rosetta Stone helps you get the pronunciation right in a snap with TruAccent.
 Our patented speech engine instantly compares your voice to native and non-native speakers, so you get real-time feedback for the most accurate pronunciation.
 It’s also adjustable, which allows you to fine-tune your accent.
 TruAccent is among the most powerful tools for helping you learn and speak the Spanish language.